 - Once you complete the sentence, your criminal record will show only a Nevada reckless driving charge and not a DUI.
 Potential employers in Las Vegas are a lot less likely to disqualify you for driving recklessly than for DUI, which has a greater social stigma.

-- Plea bargaining a DUI charge down to reckless driving will not count as a prior DUI conviction if you're ever arrested in the future for driving under the influence.
-So as long as your first drunk driving case gets pled down, your second drunk driving case will be charged as only your first and you'll escape the harsh Nevada DUI penalties of having subsequent convictions.
+- Plea bargaining a DUI charge down to reckless driving will not count as a prior DUI conviction if you are ever arrested in the future for driving under the influence.
+So as long as your first drunk driving case gets pled down, your second drunk driving case will be charged as only your first and you will escape the harsh Nevada DUI penalties of having subsequent convictions.

 For more on how to reduce a DUI to reckless driving in Nevada, see our article on how to reduce a DUI to reckless driving in Nevada.

 Call us for help . . . .

 Have you been arrested for reckless driving in Nevada?
 Then call our Las Vegas DUI defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation on how we can try to get your charges reduced or dismissed.
 And if you are an immigrant or non-citizen, our primary goal will be to try to keep your resident status intact.